apache/age-website/docs/advanced/advanced.md

 ## Working with Postgres's IN Clause

-When writing a cypher query that is known to return 1 column, but may have multiple rows.
+When writing a cypher query that is known to return one column, but may have multiple rows.
 The `IN` operator may be used.

 Query: